New — reads any article, not just papers

-Don’t just read the paper.
+Don’t just read it.

 Know whether to believe it.